 So you start exploring your options, and you think it might be time to get some help with your marketing.
 Maybe you’ve heard some stories about colleagues of yours hiring an agency who didn’t understand them at all, and not seeing the results they hoped for.

-You think to yourself, “This will be different—I’ll hiring a marketing manager to join my clinic!”
+You think to yourself, “This will be different—I’ll hire a marketing manager to join my clinic!”
 It seems like the best of both worlds: a marketing expert who will market only for you, has your undivided attention, and most importantly of all, is always available when you need them.

 Are you ready to pay a salary for something you could outsource?